esi-neuroscience/acme-demo/README.md

 ### Slidedeck

-The slides were built with [Quarto](https://quarto.org/).
+The slides were built with [Quarto](https://quarto.org/) version 1.2.313.
 To make the Quarto VS Code extension (and Quarto's web server) pick up the HTML build, first render the project

 ```shell
 quarto render